sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Weak instruments can lead to biased estimates and large standard errors
 - IV estimates represent the Local Average Treatment Effect (LATE) for compliers, not the Average Treatment Effect (ATE)

 The IV approach is particularly valuable when unobserved confounding is a concern and a valid instrument is available.
-It leverages natural experiments or quasi-random variation in treatment assignment to identify causal effects[^1].
+It leverages natural experiments or quasi-random variation in treatment assignment to identify causal effects.

 ### Difference-in-Differences (DiD)